vishaldhiman28/Face_Recognition_Tensorflow_Keras_VGGFace/README.md

 Both train and test folders contain 10 photos of each person in the different folders having a label with a person's name.

 Prediction Images folder contains a total of six images of each person to get a prediction from the model.

+I was not able to upload my saved model here due to it's size.Let me know if you want that saved model.

 How to run?